Storybook Dining at Artist Point with Snow White Review

 - The Evil Queen

 Snow White is the first character we met at Storybook Dining at Artist Point.
-She was a lot of fun and very friendly.
+She was fun and very friendly.
 Make sure to have autograph books and anything used for pictures out and ready.

-Snow White was soon followed up by Dopey, another rare character in the parks.
-The thing about the Seven Dwarfs is they are all very difficult to meet.
+Snow White was soon followed by Dopey, another rare character in the parks.
+The Seven Dwarfs are all very difficult to meet.

-Related: Character Meets at Mickey’s Not So Scary Halloween Party
+Related: Character Meets at Mickey’s Very Merry Christmas Party

-Next, we have Grumpy, or you might call him dancing Grumpy.
+Next, we have Grumpy.
 During the meal, the characters participate in a dance.
 You’ll know when it’s time because the lights in the Enchanted Forest begin to flicker, and the characters gather in the center of the room.

 And let’s not forget the villain!
 The Evil Queen is kind of the star of dinner at Storybook Dining.